EttusResearch/uhd/host/docs/dboards.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 RFX Series
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The RFX Series boards have 2 quadrature frontends, one transmit, one receive.
+The RFX Series boards have 2 quadrature frontends: Transmit and Receive.
-Transmit defaults to low IF and Receive defaults to direct conversion.
+Transmit defaults to low IF, and Receive defaults to direct conversion.
-The IF can be adjusted through lo_offset in uhd::tune_request_t
+The IF can be adjusted through lo_offset in **uhd::tune_request_t**.

 The RFX Series boards have independent receive and transmit LO's and synthesizers allowing full-duplex operation on different transmit and receive frequencies.